sagarbathe/Fabric-Scanner-API-Project/README.md

 2. Create a custom semantic model (dataset) called 'WorkspaceAccessesMetadata' in the lakehouse you had selected in the notebook.
 Include the table 'WorkspaceAccessMetadata' in the semantic model
 3. Import the Power BI 'Fabric Artifacts Access Metadata Report' in Power BI desktop.
 Ensure you are logged in as same user as Fabric.
 It should prompt you to select semantic model (dataset).
 Select the one created in the above step.
 Save the report.
 Now you should be able to open the report in Fabric and use it

+Future Enhancements planned:
+1. Divide list of workspace ids in chunks of 100 workspaces and execute each chunk
+2. Implement incremental scan

 Report screenshots